kelynch/docker-omeka_a11y/README.md

 ## Omeka_a11y Docker Image
-Docker image to build and deploy an installation of Omeka_a11y with plugins required to facilitated PA Digital's Passthrough Workflow.
+Docker image to build and deploy an installation of Omeka_a11y with plugins required to facilitate DPLAH's Passthrough Workflow.

 ## Instructions